f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 ![](images/Tower-LaunchSurvey.png)

+At this point the playbook is executing.
+It will first configure the APIC and then the BIG-IP

 ## Verifying the Deployment

 Let’s log into the F5 BIG-IP **{TBIGIPIP}** with the following username and password from the web browser (if the previous session has timed out):